Panel Discussion at WVPU published in “Le Grand Continent”

 Making Sense of the European Union

-In a new peer-reviewed article, Prof. Jozef Bátora explores ‘thought communities’ in the European Union
+In a new peer-reviewed article, Professor Jozef Bátora explores ‘thought communities’ in the European Union.

 November 17, 2020 is China Day

 In the context of the 23rd Euro Finance Week, the Euro Finance Group in Frankfurt/Main, Germany is hosting a virtual conference on November 17, 2020.
-China Day will be held in German with simultaneous Chinese translations and WVPU's International Relations department head Dr. Franco Algieri is among the speakers - have a look at the program for more details.
+China Day will be held in German with simultaneous Chinese translations and WVPU's International Relations department head Dr. Franco Algieri is among the speakers.

-Despite the Corona crisis, research activities at WVPU’s International Relations Department are going on.
+Research activities at WVPU’s International Relations Department continue despite the novel coronavirus crisis.
 Assistant Professor Anatoly Reshetnikov has just published an article co-authored with Dr. Xymena Kurowska on trickstery in international politics in the prestigious European Journal of International Relations.
 In their article, Kurowska and Reshetnikov probe the idea of pluralizing stigma in international society and scrutinize a few of Russia’s recent foreign policy moves as examples of trickstery.
 The article is already published ‘first online’ on EJIR’s website.
 Make sure to check it from Webster’s library!

 AbstractInternational politics is often imagined via a binary opposition between the oppressor and the oppressed.
 Attention to entrenched hierarchies of power is essential in the study of international politics.
 However, taking this division too rigidly can obfuscate the very mechanisms of power that must be understood in order to grasp these hierarchies.
 We identify one such mechanism in the practice of trickstery, particularly as practiced in the context of Russia’s ambivalent and conflicted place in international society.
 Through the dynamics of trickstery, we show the workings of stigmatization to be a plural phenomenon, giving rise to various normative challenges.The trickster is both conformist and deviant, hero and anti-hero – a “plural figure” both reflecting the rich cultural texture of international society and contesting its hierarchies.
 The trickster particularly unsettles the ideal liberal (global) public sphere through its simultaneous performance of emancipatory and anti-emancipatory logic.